platformps/exercise.agile_requirements-solicitation/README.md

 	* It has to be something they know well.
 	* Students need to plan what are the requirements they need to pass to the team that will be testing.
 	* The testers/requirements gathers will be soliciting the specific requirements from them.

-Note: SME should avoid  telling the application they are replicating (should be presented as a fictitious app)
+	* SME should avoid  telling the application they are replicating (should be presented as a fictitious app)

-EXERCISE:

 ### Part 1 - Assigning Roles
 * Instructor will break the classroom down to groups of 4 to 5 students.